OlegRS/p_star_and_heat_hierarchy/README.md

 # p-star model
 In this project we analyse an exponential random graph model (ERGM) in which the sufficient statistics are the total numbers of p-stars in the network.
 (Note that the term p-star should not be confused with p*, which sometimes stands for ERGMs in general.)
 We also introduce its mean field analogue ("MF model") defined by the Hamiltonian which depends solely on the powers of connectance.
-It turns out that MF model can be solved using the PDE-based techniques and these analytical results are in excellent agreement with Monte Carlo simulations implemented in this repo.
+It turns out that MF model can be solved using the PDE-based techniques (apart from more conventional methods) and these analytical results are in excellent agreement with Monte Carlo simulations implemented in this repo.

 [comment]: <> (For better understanding see my PhD thesis available at ..., and https://github.com/OlegRS/ERGMs.)